 B.Arch, MS. registered architect, ncarb, csi

-Prior to founding Consortium, Elmer began as an environmental designer at Landor, and then held staff architect positions with Hood Miller Architects, Gabellini Associates, Chan Sau Yan, Freebairn-Smith & Crane, Jensen & Macy, and mostly recently, Kuth Ranieri Architects.
+Prior to founding Consortium, Elmer began as an environmental designer at Landor, and then held staff architect positions with Hood Miller Architects, Gabellini Associates, Chan Sau Yan, Freebairn-Smith & Crane, Jensen & Macy, and most recently, Kuth Ranieri Architects.
 Elmer has also collaborated with Randolph Designs, Mr Important Design, and Glessner Design on recent projects.